Background pattern

 5. Storage of Clopidogrel Qualigen.

-Clopidogrel Qualigen contains clopidogrel and belongs to a group of medications known as antiplatelet agents.
-Platelets are very small cells that are found in the blood, and they aggregate when the blood clots.
-Antiplatelet agents, by preventing this aggregation, reduce the likelihood of blood clots (a process known as thrombosis) forming.
+Clopidogrel Qualigen contains clopidogrel and belongs to a group of medications called antiplatelet agents.
+Platelets are very small cells found in the blood, and they aggregate when the blood clots.
+Antiplatelet agents, by preventing this aggregation, reduce the likelihood of blood clots (a process called thrombosis) forming.

-Clopidogrel is administered to adults to prevent the formation of blood clots (thrombi) in hardened blood vessels (arteries), a process known as atherothrombosis, and which may cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+Clopidogrel is administered to adults to prevent the formation of blood clots (thrombi) in blood vessels (arteries) that have become hardened, a process known as atherothrombosis, which can cause atherothrombotic events (such as stroke, myocardial infarction, or death).

 You have been prescribed clopidogrel to help prevent the formation of blood clots and reduce the risk of these serious events because:

-• you have a process that produces the hardening of the arteries (also known as atherosclerosis), and
+• You suffer from a process that causes hardening of the arteries (also called atherosclerosis), and

-• you have previously experienced a myocardial infarction, a cerebral infarction, or suffer from a disease known as peripheral arterial disease, or
+• You have previously suffered a myocardial infarction, a stroke, or suffer from a disease called peripheral arterial disease, or

-• you have experienced a severe type of chest pain, known as “unstable angina” or “myocardial infarction”.
-Your doctor may have to place a stent in the blocked or narrowed artery to restore adequate blood flow.
-It is possible that your doctor has also prescribed acetylsalicylic acid (a substance found in many medications used to relieve pain and reduce fever, as well as to prevent the formation of blood clots).
+• You have suffered a type of severe chest pain known as "unstable angina" or "myocardial infarction".
+For the treatment of this disease, your doctor may need to place a stent in the obstructed or narrowed artery to restore adequate blood flow.
+It is also possible that your doctor has prescribed acetylsalicylic acid (a substance present in many medications used to relieve pain and reduce fever, as well as to prevent blood clots).

-• you have experienced symptoms of a stroke that disappear in a short period of time (also known as a transient ischemic attack) or a mild ischemic stroke.
-Your doctor may also administer acetylsalicylic acid during the first 24 hours.
+• You have experienced symptoms of a stroke that disappear within a short period (also known as a transient ischemic attack) or a mild ischemic stroke.
+Your doctor may also administer acetylsalicylic acid to you during the first 24 hours.

-• you have an irregular heartbeat, a disease known as “atrial fibrillation”, and cannot take medications known as “oral anticoagulants” (vitamin K antagonists) that prevent the formation of new clots and prevent the growth of existing clots.
-You have been told that “oral anticoagulants” are more effective than acetylsalicylic acid or the combined use of clopidogrel and acetylsalicylic acid for this disease.
-Your doctor has prescribed clopidogrel if you cannot take “oral anticoagulants” and do not have a high risk of severe bleeding.
+• You have an irregular heartbeat, a disease called "atrial fibrillation", and you cannot take medications known as "oral anticoagulants" (vitamin K antagonists) that prevent the formation of new clots and prevent the growth of existing clots.
+You will have been told that "oral anticoagulants" are more effective than acetylsalicylic acid or the combined use of clopidogrel and acetylsalicylic acid for this disease.
+Your doctor will have prescribed clopidogrel to you if you cannot take "oral anticoagulants" and do not have any risk of severe bleeding.

-2. What you need to know before starting to take Clopidogrel Qualigen
+2. What you need to know before taking Clopidogrel Qualigen

 Do not take Clopidogrel Qualigen:

-• If you have an active bleeding, such as a stomach ulcer or brain hemorrhage.
+• If you have active bleeding, such as a stomach ulcer or bleeding in the brain.

-If you think this may affect you, or if you have any doubts, consult your doctor before starting to take Clopidogrel Qualigen.
+If you think any of these may apply to you, or if you have any doubts, consult your doctor before starting to take Clopidogrel Qualigen.

-Before starting treatment with clopidogrel, inform your doctor if you are in any of the following situations:
+Before starting treatment with clopidogrel, inform your doctor if you are in any of the situations described below:

-• If you have a risk of bleeding (bleeding) because:
+• If you are at risk of bleeding (bleeding) because:

 • You have a disease that involves a risk of internal bleeding (such as a stomach ulcer).